MemsourceTesting/QA/InVision/explore-injixo-me.md

 1. Go to _Me > My Calendar_{:.breadcrumbs}.
 2. Click _Subscribe_{:.doc-button} in the upper right:
    - Click _Subscribe now_{:.doc-button} to open the default calendar app of your browser or operating system.
 For example, if you're signed into a Google Account, Google Chrome will automatically open the URL with Google Calendar.
 If you're using Microsoft Edge on Windows, the default calendar app will open, or you will be asked to choose an app.
+New stuff to translate.
    - Click **view subscription link** to copy and paste the link into another calendar app.
 3. Click _Close_{:.doc-button}.